Type-Zero/django-training/training/6-NewModelAndRelations.md

 For example, we could make the action of clicking a tag a way to access all articles associated with this tag.

 We will start by creating a new __QuerySet__ method for the Article model, which will return all the entities associated with a tag's _slug_.
-The method is defined as follow, in _blog/models.py_:
+The method is defined as follow in _blog/models.py_:

 ```python
 # blogs/models.py